AlexsLemonade/scpca-downstream-analyses/README.md

 This script will use Snakemake to install all necessary components for the workflow in an isolated environment.
 If you are on an Apple Silicon (M1/M2/Arm) Mac, this should properly handle setting up R to use an Intel-based build for compatibility with Bioconductor packages.

-To use the environment you have just created, you will need to run Snakemake with the `--use-conda` flag each time.
+To use the environment you have just created, you will need to run Snakemake with the `--use-conda` flag, which we set as a default in the [config file](#4-configure-config-file).

-If you would like to perform installation without the conda environments as described above, see the [independent installation instructions document](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/main/additional-docs/independent-installation-instructions.md).

 ## 2. Verify input data format